jamesandariese/terraform-docker-hashistack/README.md

 You may configure your variables however you like.
 I use the terraform.tfvars file.

+The variables which need to be set are available in vars.tf

 ### configure your network

 You need to forward all `.consul` dns traffic to your consul cluster before